A216 Quantum Mechanics I, preferably also A217 Quantum Mechanics II

 In this course, students will learn basic principles of electrochemistry with a particular focus on redox behavior of transition metals including metalloproteins.
 Modern research in application of transition metal complexes for renewable energy storage and production will be highlighted and discussed in detail, including metal-catalyzed water oxidation, proton reduction and CO2 reduction processes.
 The course will provide practical training in voltammetric techniques and spectroelectrochemistry, and analysis and simulation of cyclic voltammetry data.

 In this course, students will learn basic principles of nucleic acid chemistry and engineering through lectures and discussions.
 The students will then use the basic knowledge to deepen their understanding of the current research in the field of nucleic acid chemistry and engineering.
-Finally, the students will design, construct, and characterize functional nucleic acids in the laboratory while learning basic experimental skills to manipulate nucleic acids.
+Emphasis will be placed on reviewing current and future applications of nucleic acids in diverse fields including chemistry, biology, materials, medicine, biosensors, and engineering.

 Materials chemistry is emerging as an interdisciplinary field that involves knowledge from diverse science and engineering research fields.
 The recent public attention and enthusiasm on nanoscience and nanotechnology not only underscores the importance of interdisciplinary research, but also highlights the promises of materials chemistry.
 The development of modern chemistry allows chemists to precisely control the three-dimension arrangement of many atoms for developing novel materials.